florisvb/alkali_flies_of_mono_lake/README.md

 # alkali_flies_of_mono_lake
 Data and software associated with the paper "Super-hydrophobic diving flies (Ephydra hians) and the hypersaline waters of Mono Lake"

+This readme assumes working knowledge of Ubuntu and python.

 ## What you need to run our analysis
 * Ubuntu (we used Ubuntu 12-16)
 * Python (2.7)